I Megaphone

-I Megaphone is the debut studio album by British singer-songwriter Imogen Heap.
+I Megaphone is the debut studio album by the British singer-songwriter Imogen Heap.
 It was released on 16 June 1998 by Almo Sounds.
-The album was primarily written by Heap, starting when she was 15 years old, with co-writing from Guy Sigsworth and Fil Eisler.
-It was first produced and recorded solely by Heap and Dave Stewart, and it was subsequently re-recorded alongside producers David Kahne and Guy Sigsworth.
+The album was primarily written by Heap, starting when she was 15 years old, with co-writing assistance from Guy Sigsworth and Fil Eisler.
+It was first produced and recorded solely by Heap and Dave Stewart and subsequently re-recorded with producers David Kahne and Guy Sigsworth.
 It is an alternative rock record with largely confessional lyricism, addressing themes ranging from adolescent drug use and revenge to perseverance and religion.
-The album's title is an anagram of "Imogen Heap".

 The album spawned several singles, including "Getting Scared", which was featured on the soundtrack of the horror film I Still Know What You Did Last Summer, "Shine", "Come Here Boy", and "Oh Me, Oh My".
-Some critics dismissed the record upon its release as derivative of the work of fellow singer-songwriters such as Tori Amos and Alanis Morissette, while others praised the album for Heap's vocal performance and piano playing.
+Some critics dismissed the record as derivative of the work of fellow singer-songwriters Tori Amos and Alanis Morissette, while others praised the album for Heap's vocal performance and piano playing.
 Almo did little to promote the album, causing it to be a commercial failure, and the label shut down before Heap was able to release a second album.

 Development and release

 The writing of I Megaphone started with "Come Here Boy" when Heap was 15 years old.
 Parts of the album were recorded in the United States and Jamaica.
-Heap originally recorded the album solely with Dave Stewart of British pop duo Eurythmics and re-recorded the album six months later alongside David Kahne and Guy Sigsworth (the latter of whom she would later form Frou Frou with) after realizing, according to her, that it was "over-done" and that there was "too much going on".
+Heap originally recorded the album solely with Dave Stewart of the British pop duo Eurythmics, and re-recorded the album six months later alongside David Kahne and Guy Sigsworth after realizing, according to her, that it was "over-done" and that there was "too much going on".
+She later teamed with Sigsworth to form the duo Frou Frou.
 The title of I Megaphone is an anagram of Heap's name.

 The album's lead single, "Getting Scared", was released in 1997, and appeared on the soundtracks for the 1998 horror film I Still Know What You Did Last Summer and for the 1999 comedy film Women Talking Dirty.
 "Come Here Boy", the third single, was released in 1998, and appeared in the 1999 film Virtual Sexuality.